covjson/specification/spec.md

 - A PolygonSeries domain must have the axes `"composite"` and `"t"` where `"composite"` must have a single Polygon coordinate.
 - A PolygonSeries domain may have the axis `"z"` which must have a single coordinate only.
-- The axis `"composite"` must have the geometry type "Polygon" and the components "x","y".
+- The axis `"composite"` must have the geometry type "Polygon" and the components `"x","y"`.

 Example:
 ```js